Amazon is fighting a union drive in Alabama. In Europe, its workers are already unionized.

 “Let’s hope that this marks the end of that kind of conduct,” she said.
 “It’s been shocking that it goes on in the United States.”

-Jay Green contributed reporting.
+Jay Green contributed to this report.